MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## parameter

-Variable name by which an argument passed to a procedure is known within the procedure.
-This variable receives the argument passed into the procedure.
+Variable internal to a procedure, defined not in the procedure body, & whose value automatically corresponds to the value of an [argument](#argument) passed into the procedure.
 Its scope ends when the procedure ends.

 ## path